The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for

 While the Breckenridge Nordic Center has both flatter trails and routes that lead up into the mountains, the Gold Run Nordic Center offers more rolling terrain.

 The Gold Run also offers Full Moon Snowshoe tours where you can head out in the snow under the light of a bright full moon.
-(And if you’re visiting around Halloween this is a fun spooky tour!)
+(If you’re visiting around Halloween this is a fun spooky tour!)

 6. Fourth of July in Breckenridge